shashankpritam/shashankpritam.github.io/content/readings.md

 title: "Current Readings and Bookmarks"
 ---

-Below is a curated list of books and resources I'm currently enjoying.
+Below is a curated list of books and resources I'm currently enjoying (not updated frequently, but I do try to keep it relevant).

 ## Books